-Gingi founded the Shala, (formerly the Sangam Yoga Centre in Battersea), as a dedicated ashtanga yoga centre in 1998.
-He has been teaching yoga for nearly 20 years and is one of the country's most established ashtanga yoga teachers.
+Gingi founded the Shala, (formerly the Sangam), as a dedicated ashtanga yoga centre in 1998.
+He has been teaching yoga for over 20 years and is one of the country's most established ashtanga yoga teachers.
 Gingi began studying and teaching martial arts in the 1980s with his father, Sensei Richard Taibong Lee who currently lives and teaches in France.
 During an early trip to India, Gingi came into contact with yoga and spent many years returning to India to study and devote himself to the discipline.
 For two years he apprenticed with the late Derek Ireland, completing a final training course in Goa.
 He then went to Mysore to continue his studies with Sri Pattabhi Jois and then completed a two-year teacher training course with Graeme Northfield of Australia.

 Olivia Dal Cin

 Olivia was first introduced to yoga by her mother as a young child and has undertaken a regular practice for the last ten years.
 The last five years she has focused on her Astanga Self-Practice, and has just started fourth series with her long-time, inspirational teacher Eileen Gauthier.
 Olivia's teaching style comes from the heart, she tries to inspire her students with the love and passion she feels for the practice.
 She keeps a high energy in her classes and pays close attention to the individual student, helping develop the student's understanding of their own full potential, while allowing space for playfulness and fun.

 Her desire to develop her teaching and her own practice has taken her on many travels to study with senior teachers around the world for extended periods of time, including Rolf and Marci Naujokat, Louise Ellis, Hamish Hendry, John Scott, Danny Paradise, and David Swenson.